shafnasir/MyPlanBook/doc/sprint2/sprint2.md

     - *3*: Able to uplaod a picture from the gallery.

 ## THEB-44: Database
-- Assigned to: Brandon Joubran & Yifei Gao
+- Assigned to: Brandon Joubran, Yifei Gao
 -Subtasks
     - *Signup using database*: Allowing the user to input the required information fields into the app, and having the data be sent to a        database.
 This also verifies that the email used to login is an email that exists.
     - *Login using database*: Allowing the user to login and having the program verify the information being updated is in the database.